bsstahl/CognitiveInheritance/Posts/Feature-Flags-Do-Not-Roll-Your-Own.md

 * **Use feature switches to avoid code branches**: You should use simple boolean expressions to evaluate your feature flags rather than creating multiple code branches with if/else statements.
 This will reduce code duplication and improve readability and testability of your code.

 * **Use feature flags for small test releases**: You should use feature flags to release small batches of features incrementally rather than releasing large groups of features altogether.
 This will allow you to test and validate your features with real users in production without affecting everyone at once.
-It will also enable you to roll back or fix any issues quickly if something goes wrong[^1]^ [8]^.
+It will also enable you to roll back or fix any issues quickly if something goes wrong.

 By following these best practices, you can leverage the power of feature flags without compromising on quality, performance, security, or maintainability.